matthewnitschke/Kavie/README.md

 ```

 ## Variable Validation
 Sections have an ability to dynamiclly turn on and off their validation.
-This can be helpful when validating against optional fileds.
+This can be helpful when validating against optional areas of a form but when enabled still want the entire form to be filled out.
 In this example the kavie section will only be validated if the boolean observable validate is true

 ```javascript
 self.value = ko.observable().extend({